JPMorgan: How It Can Go Higher

 Surging Treasury yields are adding to the bullish momentum for JPM with both the short-term yields moving higher (with the Dec.
 Fed hike expected) and the 10-year yield surging on improving economic fundamentals, a Fed taper, and possible tax reform.

 Remember last quarter when Dimon warned of a lack of volatility in short-term securities hurting trading revenue?
-Apparently, the market gods got the message and gave bank investors an early holiday gift in the form of a 19% move in the 2-year yield coupled with a 13% move higher in the 10-year yield.
+Apparently, the market gods got the message and gave bank investors an early holiday gift in the form of a 19% move in the 2-year yield, coupled with a 13% move higher in the 10-year yield.
 With these rapid advances, Q3 seems like a lifetime ago.

 In my last article, JPMorgan Is Setting Up For A Move Higher, we looked at the charts and the probability of another move higher.

 In this article, we'll look at what needs to happen for JPM to continue its run.
-With momentum surging, it's likely that JPM should move higher, but overbought signals are flashing reflecting the rapidity of the current move.
+With momentum surging, it's likely that JPM should move higher, but overbought signals are flashing, reflecting the rapidity of the current move.

 Chart from my August article: